tulip-lab/templatex/templatex/README.md

     }
     ```

+1. The following templates for conference or report are provided:
+    - `report.tex`: the complete report stem file;
+    - `report-htm.tex`: the complete report stem file for tourism and hospitality paper;
+    - `report-acm.tex`: the stem file for ACM conference proceedings;
+    - `report-ieee.tex`: the stem file for IEEE conference proceedings;
+    - `report-lncs.tex`: the stem file for Springer LNCS conference proceedings;

 1. Customize the file names:
-    - change `templatex.tex` into a paper file name
+    - change `report.tex` into a paper file name
     - change or replace `tulip.bib` with your research `bib` file.